orangeadam3/terra121/README.md

 You can also use builds from this [unofficial Jenkins CI](https://jenkins.altillimity.com/job/Terra/) that Aang23#7721 on the [Cubic Chunks Discord](https://discord.gg/kMfWg9m) created, this will always build the latest git master branch, so you don't have to build locally.
 (For the code that runs in Minecraft, make sure you get the file that does *not* end in **-sources.jar**)

-- Love from shejan0 and orangeadam3 😤😖👏😘🤪
+- Love from shejan0 and orangeadam3 😤😖👏😘🤪 (still don't support the emoji -orangeadam3)

 ## Client Usage
 After obtaining the binary (through a method listed above), when creating a new world, under the World Type, you will now have an option called "**Planet Earth**" which will allow you to generate a world using the new generation method.